Thursday, April 16, 2020

 THE HOUSE THAT SCREAMED (La Residencia).
 Anabel Films, Spain.
 1969, color, 104 min, Anabel Films, Spain.
 Directed by Narcisco Ibanez Serrador.
 Cinematography by Manuel Berenguer.
 Starring Lilli Palmer, Cristina Galbo, John Moulder-Brown, Mary Maude and Conchita Paredes.

-A young woman (the gorgeous Cristina Galbo) checks in at an eerie 19th-century French boarding school for troubled girls, run by a rigid headmistress (Lilli Palmer), and hesitatingly befriends her psychopathic son (John Moulder-Brown).
-Much creepiness ensues (albeit at a snail's pace), involving voyeurism, flagellation and gruesome murder, and it all channels into a sensationally twisted ending.
-Cinematographer Berenguer infuses The House That Screamed with Gothic atmosphere by the masterful use of his prowling camera and compositions, taking full advantage of the baroque school, it's sprawling campus and its attractive denizens.
+A young woman (Cristina Galbo) enrolls in an eerie, 19th-century French boarding school for troubled girls, run by a rigid headmistress (Lilli Palmer), and hesitatingly befriends her psychopathic son (John Moulder-Brown).
+A whole lot of creepiness ensues, albeit at a snail's pace, involving voyeurism, flagellation, and gruesome murder, and it all channels into a sensationally twisted ending.
+Cinematographer Berenguer infuses The House That Screamed with Gothic atmosphere by the masterful use of his prowling camera and compositions, taking full advantage of the baroque school, its sprawling campus and its mostly attractive denizens.

 * * * * * * * * * *